BrunoZell/CollectiveIntelligence/litepaper.md

 ## Next steps

-We are implementing the first version of this.
+We are implementing the first version of this: First we implement a generalized +EV-Crawler with applications in algorithmic trading of electricity and crypto assets.
+Then we go on an implement the Ask Economy as a public network.

+In case you want to contribute, you can do so by:

-Please either try to contribute with expertise and dedication in exchange for a minimum viable life (MVL),
+- (i) help implementing this using your technical expertise and dedication in exchange for a minimum viable life (MVL), or

-or donate crypto assets to pay the MVLs of our contributors and get a spot on the seed list.
+- (ii) donating crypto assets to pay for the MVLs of our contributors and get a spot on the networks seed list.

-Either way, you get to be part of Spectrum DAO.
+If (i) applies to you, look for further instructions in the _#builders_-channel on our Discord.

+If (ii) applies to you, send crypto assets into our SAFE on either Ethereum, Arbitrum, or Polygon.
+The address is the same for all networks: `0x5cf266bb7b5EFE578C2C63A14Ea2b644710E153e`.